Elle Leonard: Career

-In 2018, Elle created Level Foods because of her husband's special dietary needs.
-She serves as chief executive officer of the company.
+In 2018, Leonard created Level Foods because of her husband's special dietary needs, and is chief executive officer.
 After three years of operating solely as a food company, the brand marketed merchandise and then subsequently expanded to female sportswear.

 Personal life

-On May 25, 2014, Elle accepted Meyers' engagement proposal.
+On May 25, 2014, Leonard accepted Meyers' engagement proposal.
 They were married at the beginning of August 2015.
 The couple have two sons.
 Leonard can be seen keeping her basketball skills sharp on social media.

 Philanthropy

 The Leonards donated $20,000 to the United States Armed Forces program for the American Red Cross.
 They donated $500,000 to the Illinois Athletic Department toward the renovation of the site of their first date, the Ubben Basketball Complex.